ocean-tracking-network/otn_field_reporting_standards/_episodes/06-KPIdashboard.md

 You are able to export as an XLSX, and soon as a CSV as well.

-**TIP: use this to trackdown shipping chaos - where has a receiver been reporting?**
+**TIP: use this to track down shipping chaos - where has a receiver been reporting?**

 ![Receiver Report Tool](../fig/receiver_report_tool_updated.PNG)